Elijer/programmingwiki/entries/CSS.md

 # CSS

 CSS is a language that can be used to add style to an [HTML](../pages/HTML) page.
+It is an acronym that stands for "Cascading Style Sheets", which makes web design sound so picturesque, and is clearly a term from the 80's when everything was rainbows and waterfalls.
+In fact, the creator of CSS is rumored to have been listening to TLC "Don't Go Chasing Waterfalls" when she came up with the idea.

 <br>